dreamking60/d3-start-to-finish-leanpub/manuscript/33 Wrapping up.md

 I sincerely hope that you found this book both useful and enjoyable.
 And I truly hope that you’ve learned lots from it.

-My wish is that you’ve gained the confidence to work on other data visualizations written using D3 and perhaps even to build your own visualization from scratch.
+My wish is that you’ve gained the confidence to work on other data visualisations written using D3 and perhaps even to build your own visualisation from scratch.

 Stay in touch, either via the forum or by Twitter or email and let me know how you’re getting on.